cocode/TrekBASIC/README.txt

 2 sounds like more fun

 TODO on interpreter.
-0. SHould probably split symbol table from executor.
+1. Should probably split symbol table from executor.
 It would cut circular references.
+DONE
-1. Expressions will probably be the hardest
+2. Expressions will probably be the hardest
     a.
 Expression evaulation DONE
     b.
 Expression assignment DONE - mostly,
         c.
 Array assignment.
     c.
 Support parens!
+DONE
     d.
-Unary minus
+Unary minus - Currently causing problems.
-2. Built in functions.
+3. Built in functions.
-    INT, RND
+    INT, RND - DONE
     currently, we pass symbols in to the Expression, but that means they bypass get_symbol, which can hide format changes in the symbol table, like I just made.
-2. Convert the program execution to a class.
+4. Convert the program execution to a class.
-3. Write smaller test programs.
+5. Write smaller test programs.
-4. Implement functions (RAND)
+6. Implement subroutines (GOTO)
-5. Implement subroutines (GOSUB)
+7. Implement FOR loops